-Motorola offering $100 credit to 2011 customers whose phones won't see Jelly Bean
+Motorola offering $100 credit to 2011 customers whose phones won't see Jelly Bean29

 Woodside) that was introduced by Eric Schmidt (Google’s Executive Chairman).
 But perhaps the most exciting difference on offer for consumers is the chance to pick up a ‘Benjamin.